Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Various functions require custom layers to be set up in order to work(Air-to-air-missiles, Air-to-ground custom targets, resupply zones, Arresting cables, and catapults)
 As layers can't be imported in a unitypackage you must set them up yourself.
 You must set the trigger objects to their respective layers.
 Create new layers, and set them in EngineController.
 By default the layers are as follows
-I recommend you set up yours the same to save you having to set them on everything:
+I recommend you name your layers the same as mine to save you having to set them on everything manually:
 23:Hook Cable
 24:Catapult
 25:AAMTargets
 26:AGMTargets
 27:Resupply
+28:Racing
 The trigger objects that you made need to change the layer of are in the prefabs listed below.
 The plane's AAMTarget is a child of EngineController.
 Note that the AAMTarget object on a plane MUST be the first child of the EngineController object, or the code to play the radar lock warning tone will fail.

 Main Prefab:
 SaccFlightAndVehicles
-The main prefab containing the SF-1 plane, the AAGun the WindChanger, SaccFlight, and an instructions board.
+The main prefab containing the SF-1 plane, the AAGun the WindChanger, SaccFlight, Race objects, Scoreboards and an instructions board.
+The SaccFlight object, (the red ball), is the object with the script that allows you to fly with just your avatar.

 This package also contains a few prefabs that can be used with the plane.
 Explanations follow.